-A European Partnership (EP) is a consortium of IOs that have signed a single grant agreement with EISMEA.
-Each EP is composed of one Lead IO (i.e. coordinator) and other entities from at least 4 or more different participating countries (i.e. partners).
+A European Partnership (EP) is a consortium of IOs that have signed a grant agreement with EISMEA.
+Each EP is composed of one Lead IO (i.e. coordinator) and other entities from different participating countries (i.e. partners).

 NEP(s) - New entrepreneur's European Partnership